When sudden cardiac arrest strikes, it is often fatal. It usually strikes without warning and in the most unexpected situations.

 This is because time is the essence when treating a cardiac arrest victim.
 Once the heart stops beating and blood flow stops, a person will lose consciousness within 15 seconds.
 Within another 30 to 60 seconds, he will stop breathing, and irreversible damage to his brain cells will follow after several minutes of oxygen deprivation.

-The Singapore Heart Foundation’s Heart Safe mission is to improve the out-of-hospital sudden cardiac arrest survival rate in Singapore by creating an environment for more effective use of CPR and Automated External Defibrillators (AED) in the community through the following initiatives below.
+The Singapore Heart Foundation’s Heart Safe mission is to improve the out-of-hospital sudden cardiac arrest survival rate in Singapore by creating an environment for more effective use of CPR and Automated External Defibrillators (AED) in the community through various initiatives.